irrdnet/irrd/docs/admins/suspension.rst

 * IRRD finds the suspended `mntner` object and all objects that had this `mntner` in their ``mnt-by`` when they were suspended.
-If the `mntner` is not found in the suspended objects, IRRD rejects the request.
+If the `mntner` is not found in the suspended object store, IRRD rejects the request.
 * For each object, IRRD checks whether there is a (newer) active object with the same primary key.
-If this exists, the object is not restored.
+If this exists, the object is not restored, but the IRRD will continue to restore the other objects.
-* IRRD writes NRTM add entries to the journal, causing the suspended objects to be reappear from mirrors.
+* IRRD writes NRTM add entries to the journal, causing the suspended objects to be reappear on mirrors.
 * The creation time of the reactivated objects is set to the original creation time before suspension.
 The last updated time is updated upon reactivation.